Hot Springs County Museum & Cultural Center

 This 3.5-hour living history activity takes place in the historic one-room Middleton School, now located at the Hot Springs County Museum.

-Hot Springs County Museum and Cultural Center exists to serve as an educational resource for teaching and researching the history of Hot Springs County; to collect, preserve and exhibit artifacts that tell and interpret the stories of the region’s people; and to provide cultural activities that enrich the experiences of community and visitors.
+Hot Springs County Museum exists to serve as an educational resource for teaching and researching the history of Hot Springs County; to collect, preserve and exhibit artifacts that tell and interpret the stories of the region’s people; and to provide cultural activities that enrich the experiences of community and visitors.